 Sebastian had to make changes to prototypes quickly and easily to stay on deadline, so he decided to use desktop 3D printing.
-He opted for the Form 1+ 3D printer, which uses stereolithography (SLA) technology to create precise models in hours.
-He recalls, “With the Form 1+, the production of a prototype dropped from several days to a few hours.
+He opted for a Formlabs 3D printer, which uses stereolithography (SLA) technology to create precise models in hours.
+He recalls, “The production of a prototype dropped from several days to a few hours.
 As we used the printer to design parts for the device housing, we saved several weeks in the entire development process.”

 Keeping production in house enabled the Wohler team to have greater control and speed in the design process.
 Sebastian recalls, “If it was needed during the current development state, we ran the printer day and night for several weeks.”
 With a large number of prototypes, the team could test out more ideas along the way, resulting in a better final product.

 In choosing tools, price doesn’t determine quality.

 Early in the design process, Sebastian had a desktop 3D printer that used Fused Deposition Modeling (FDM) technology that cost more than four times the Formlabs machine.
 Yet the FDM printer could not produce accurate details.
 “The printer allowed greater precision,” Sebastian explains.
 “Our previous machine had a minimum layer size of 0.178 mm.
 The Formlabs 3D printer had a minimum layer size of 0.025 mm.”
 He continues, “Even if you choose the same layer size, the Formlabs printer will always have smoother results.”

 Combining multiple materials improves user testing.